weaveworks-liquidmetal/site/docs/tutorial-rpi/build-guide/host-bootstrapping.md

 ---

 The Raspberry Pi boards will be bootstrapped to run MicroVMs.
-For more info on each component check out the [component guides][lm-docs].

 ## Components/setup TL;DR:
 - **Flintlock** is the entrypoint API for creating MicroVMs.
 It wraps firecracker